sebastiantare/sebastiantare/README.md

 **`Data Science / Engineer`**

-I'm a junior data scientist (and full-stack dev) working my way into the data industry, currently as a freelancer, looking for full-time job opportunities!
+I'm a junior data scientist (ex full-stack dev) working my way into the data industry, currently as a freelancer, looking for full-time job opportunities!

 ### Languages and Tools